-We have published near-final rules on extending access to the Financial Ombudsman Service (‘the ombudsman service’) to more small and medium-sized enterprises (SMEs), as well as larger charities and trusts, and a new category of personal guarantors.
-Our near-final rules set out the eligibility criteria that these complainants must meet to be able to refer complaints against financial services firms to the ombudsman service.
+Following publication of this Policy Statement with near-final rules, we have now published final rules.
+Our final rules, which are unchanged from our near-final rules, extend access to the Financial Ombudsman Service (‘the ombudsman service’) to more small and medium-sized enterprises (SMEs), as well as larger charities and trusts, and a new category of personal guarantors.
+Our final rules set out the eligibility criteria that these complainants must meet to be able to refer complaints against financial services firms to the ombudsman service.

 In January 2018, we published a Consultation Paper (CP18/3) proposing that SMEs with fewer than 50 employees, annual turnover of under £6.5m and an annual balance sheet total of under £5m should be able to access the ombudsman service on the same terms as individual consumers and micro-enterprises (the smallest SMEs).
 We proposed broadly equivalent eligibility criteria for charities and trusts.
 Finally, we proposed that personal guarantors of loans to a business they are involved in should also be able to complain to the ombudsman service.

 Following consultation, we have made some changes to our approach.
 We explain these changes in more detail in our Policy Statement, but, in summary, we have:

 The changes to our approach, which we believe are supported by the consultation feedback we received, will mean around 210,000 additional SMEs will have access to the ombudsman service.